Try our new AI assistant by clicking the chat icon in the lower right corner.

 Cache Misses – The number of requests which were not served from Cache.

 Flush Cache: This clears the cache for all pages.
-Note: Its not possible to clear the cache for an individual page.
+Note: It's not possible to clear the cache for an individual page.
 It's all or nothing.
 You also have the ability flush cache under the User Interface Branch Action Menu:

 If Redis is not installed on your server, or the Host and Port are incorrect you'll see a status of "Not Connected" Message.